kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/README.md

         <li><a href="#header-1_1"> How to talk to computers</a></li>
 		<ul>
 			<li><a href="#header-1_1_1">Introduction to QFN-48 Package, chip, pads, core, die and IPs</a></li>
-			To perform the intruction, which are given externaly in computers, some hardware is there which convert our external instruction into understandable language of computers.
-In this hardware, many things are there.
-For example FPGA board, Arduino board etc. are provides the medium for external inputs and outputs.

-Taking the example of Aurdino board.
-Arduino consists of both a physical programmable circuit board (often referred to as a microcontroller) and a piece of software, or IDE (Integrated Development Environment) that runs on the computer, used to write and upload computer code to the physical board.
 		</ul>
 		<ul>
 			<li><a href="#header-1_1_2">Introduction to RISC-V</a></li>